dcbeck/node-swiftclient/node-swiftclient/README.md

 # Openstack Swift Client Library for Node.js

-This Node.js `SwiftClient` library is a TypeScript-based client for OpenStack Swift object storage.
-It simplifies managing containers, objects, and metadata, supporting all Swift authentication versions (v1.0, v2.0, and v3).
+A Node.js library for interacting with OpenStack Swift Object Storage.
+This library provides robust functionality for managing containers and objects, offering a clean and straightforward API for common Swift operations.

----
+It supports all Swift authentication versions (v1.0, v2.0, and v3).

 ## **Installation**